 Triple sugar Iron agar

-This media is use to differentiate enteriobacteria from non-fermentative gram- negative bacteria such as Pseudomonas aeruginosa.
+This media is use to differentiate enterobacteria from non-fermentative gram- negative bacteria such as Pseudomonas aeruginosa.
 Exactly 1.7g of triple sugar iron agar was weighed and dissolved in 100ml of distilled water.
-A 5ml volume was pipetted into a sterilized test tube and sterilized by autoclaving at 121oC for 15 minute at 15psi and allowed to cool to 45oC (placed to form slant 3cm each) before inoculation of the isolate 3-5mm into the bottom of the tube and incubated at 37oC for 24 hrs to ascertain sterility (Ochei and Kolhatkar, 2000).
+A 5ml volume was pipetted into a sterilized test tube and sterilized by autoclaving at 121oC for 15 minutes at 15psi and allowed to cool to 45oC (placed to form slant 3cm each) before inoculation of the isolate 3-5mm into the bottom of the tube and incubated at 37oC for 24 hrs to ascertain sterility (Ochei and Kolhatkar, 2000).

 Carbohydrate Fermentation Test: This test is used to determine whether or not bacteria can ferment a specific carbohydrate.
 Durham’s tube was inverted in three different tubes containing different types of sugar (Glucose, Lactose, Sorbitol, Arabinose, Xylose, Sucrose) in broth and then sterilized by autoclaving.
 The tubes were allowed to cool at room temperature and later inoculated with a cell suspension in aseptic condition.
 The tubes were incubated at 37oC for 24 hours after which the tubes was examined for acid and gas production.
 Phenol red was used as pH-sensitive indicator.
 Red colour of broth indicates no fermentation.
 Yellow colour of broth indicate acid formation while yellow colour of broth with gas accumulation in Durham’s tube indicates acid and gas formation.